 Bring colourful kaftans and bold bikinis to match the vibrant design; brands with similarly noble initiatives, such as Toms, will get brownie points.

 There are specially adapted rooms for wheelchair users.

 While it's graphic only in style, this is a stay that's for adults only.

-The hotel has already won awards for its community efforts, which include charitable local partnerships, development projects and a foundation.
-Much of the produce is locally sourced or grown on site, fair trade and organic, and cleaning products and light bulbs are eco friendly.
+The hotel has already won awards for its community efforts, which include charitable local partnerships like Skill Swap, development and human rights projects and a foundation.
+All produce is locally sourced (even the music played is local) or grown on site, fair trade and organic, and cleaning products and light bulbs are eco friendly.
 Single-use plastics are banned, straws are made of paper and bamboo, and you can even buy a pair of recycled-wood sunglasses.

 Starlight and swimming pools make for a romantic mix.

 The beach may be in reach, but be sure to change out of the swimwear for breakfast and lunch (and dinner, obviously).

 Produce is king around here, and the chances are it’s local: the hotel prides itself on knowing its farmers and fishermen by name.
 There’s a herb wall and vegetable cellar, and guests are welcome to wander in and have a peek.
 The flavours are from all over, with special nods to the Med, the Middle East and, of course, Mauritius.
 Expect a whole lot of smoking and slow-cooking.
 There’s even a Parisian baker creating Francophile-pleasing croissants and sourdough.